2018 Dick Wolf Memorial Lecture – New Discoveries at the Shotgun House

 The winner of the 2018 Dick Wolf Memorial Lecture competition is Christine Ames, who worked on the Shotgun House Archaeology Project in Capitol Hill as a Capital City Fellow with the District Government from 2016 to 2017.
-Christine’s lecture focuses on a trash midden (pit) buried in the backyard of 1229 E St, SE, discovered during these archaeological investigations.
+Christine’s lecture focused on a trash midden (pit) buried in the backyard of 1229 E St, SE.
 After learning the Shotgun House was home to a few colorful residents, Christine was curious about the contents of the trash pit – if they could be associated with these former occupants, the possible events that led to their disposal, and, more broadly, what insights they offer into the daily lives and households of these occupants.
-Christine’s lecture will also describe the processing of artifacts, detailing the work that is undertaken in the lab once the fieldwork is completed.
-Following her lecture, a panel of three special guests will discuss the major points of her lecture:
+Christine’s lecture also described the processing of artifacts, detailing the work that is undertaken in the lab once the fieldwork is completed.
+The lecture was preceded by a brief membership meeting.
+Following her lecture, a panel discussed the major points of her lecture:

 Bob Sonderman: Archeologist, former member of the Historic Preservation Review Board, active resident of Capitol Hill and now serves as Curator/Director, Museum Resource Center, National Park Service

 Stephen Hansen: Architectural historian and former professional archaeologist, author of A History of Dupont Circle and Kalorama Triangle, and president of the Committee of 100.
 Formerly worked with the Cultural Resources Division, US Park Service and is now principal at Preservation Matters, LLC.

 Emma Seabright: Architect, designer of the new residences built around the reconstructed Shotgun House, on the project team for the Capitol Courts development; a 117 apartment, mixed-use building located on the lot adjacent to the archeological site.